13 Tips for Eating Out Healthy (& Deliciously)

 Pro tip: The leanest cuts of beef have loin or round in the name, such as tenderloin and eye of the round.
 The leanest cuts of pork have loin in the name.

-1. Kindly make requests.
 Your plate does not have to come out a predetermined way, so don’t be shy.
 And don’t worry about being seen as difficult.
 My experience is nearly always positive, so do feel comfortable making your own requests.
 If the answer is no, that’s okay too.
 It just means you may need another few minutes to place your order.
 Consider the following when making meal selections.

-• Can the dish be made with fish instead of beef?
+- Can the dish be made with fish instead of beef?

-• Please don’t bring bread or chips to the table.
+- Please don’t bring bread or chips to the table.

-• Will you ask the chef to use a light hand with the salt?
+- Will you ask the chef to use a light hand with the salt?

-• Will you bring the sauce (or salad dressing) on the side?
+- Will you bring the sauce (or salad dressing) on the side?

-• May I have marinara sauce instead of Alfredo sauce?
+- May I have marinara sauce instead of Alfredo sauce?

 This pot of mussels helped me eat more seafood and even a few vegetables.

-3. Manage your hunger.
-I bet someone has told you to snack before heading out to a restaurant or a party.
-While this is good advice sometimes, it encourages overeating other times.
+While this is good advice now and then, it usually encourages overeating.
 Instead of following blanket advice, assess your unique situation.
-If your meal is likely to be delayed, a small snack is in order.
+If your meal will be late, a small snack is in order.
 But if you’ve eaten adequately throughout the day and your meal out is at an appropriate time, you don’t need to pre-eat.
 And it’s probably better not to.

 Alfredo, au gratin, batter-dipped, béchamel, breaded, bisque, confit, creamy, crispy (usually means fried), crunchy, crusted, fried, fritters, gooey, golden, rich, roux, scalloped, smothered, sizzling, tempura, or white sauce.